ppi-ag/deep-sampler/README.md

 DeepSampler is by default Thread-scoped.
 So Samples, that have been defined in one Thread, are available only in this particular Thread.

-But you can change the Scope using `SampleRepository::setScope`.
+You can change the Scope using `Execution::setScope`.
 DeepSampler comes with two predefined Scopes:
-   * `ThreadScope`: Samples are Thread-exclusive, this is the default.
+   * `ScopeType#THREAD`: Samples are Thread-exclusive, this is the default.
-   * `SingeltonScope`: The same Samples are available across the entire VM and all Threads share the same Samples.
+   * `ScopeType#SINGLETON`: The same Samples are available across the entire VM and all Threads share the same Samples.

-You can also define your own custom Scope by implementing the interface `de.ppi.deepsampler.core.model.Scope`.

-🔎 __Note__ the Scope must be changed before the first Samples have been defined.
+🔎 __Note__ the Scope must be changed before any Samples have been defined.

 The following line would make all Samples available across all Threads:
 ```
-    SampleRepository.setScope(new SingletonScope());
+    Execution.setScope(ScopeType.SINGLETON);
 ```